 We offer five years of support to all incoming graduate students, beginning their first fall semester, and continuing for at least nine additional semesters, provided the student makes satisfactory academic progress and carries out duties acceptably as graduate assistants.
 The support may vary from year to year between assistantships and lectureships.

-Please be advised that all students who are not US citizens must prove that they have the financial means to live and study in the United States, before they are granted a visa.
+Please be advised that all students who are not United States citizens must prove that they have the financial means to live and study in the U.S. before they are granted a visa.
 For an explanation of this policy, see International Applicant Financial Information.

-Citizens of the United States and permanent residents should contact Student Financial Services (phone: 608-262-3060) for more information on eligibility, how and when to apply, and types of aid.
+Citizens of the United States and permanent residents should contact the Office of Student Financial Aid (608-262-3060) for more information on eligibility, how and when to apply, and types of aid.

 Minimum Graduate School Requirements